Abhinav-Khot/DCC_Assigment_4/README.md

 Question 6 :

 For the sixth question, a pie chart showing the distribution of donations to all political parties is shown.
-The chart is an interactive chart plotted using ChartJS and an option to download it is also given.
+The chart is an interactive chart plotted using ChartJS and an option to download it is also given.The amount recieved by each party can be seen by hovering over the pie chart.

 ![image](https://github.com/NiTr0z0/flask_practice/assets/162600608/aefdaef5-fd0b-46e0-8112-b84079624677)